rackerlabs/docs-developer-blog/_posts/2018-10-03-molecule-for-existing-roles.md

 ## Init scenario

-Since the role already exists only a scenario needs to be created.
+Because the role already exists, only a scenario needs to be created.
 A Molecule scenario is the same in this context as it is when using Molecule to create the role, but it results in Molecule not creating the directory structure and template files.
-The parameters to `init scenario` are almost exactly the same as `init role`, and result in the same Molecule directory structure as if we created the role with Molecule.
+The parameters to `init scenario` are almost exactly the same as `init role` and result in the same Molecule directory structure as if we created the role with Molecule.

 Molecule `init scenario` usage information: